Mixajlo/smartHomeConf/README.md

 # smartHomeConf
-Configuration files for openHAB based smart home
+Configuration files for the smart home/villa

 All files that are going to be created will be stored in this repository

+OpenHAB config files
+ESP-8266 ino files